GST on Apartment Maintenance Charges: Exclusions & Inclusions

 A co-operative housing society is liable to register under the GST Act once its annual turnover exceeds Rs.
 20 lakhs.
 This requirement is stated under the provisions of Section 22.
 However, special category states have a limit of Rs.
 10 lakhs before they are eligible to register.
 These states include Mizoram, Tripura, Assam, Uttarakhand, Himachal Pradesh, Nagaland, Manipur, Arunachal Pradesh, Sikkim, Meghalaya, Telangana, Jammu and Kashmir.

-While the housing society is responsible for collecting the GST on apartments from the respective owners, before levying the GST, the following criteria must be considered:
+While the housing society is responsible for collecting the GST on apartment maintenance charges in apartments from the respective owners, before levying the GST, the following criteria must be considered:

 The GST law imposes specific rules for co-operative housing societies.
 It states what is included and excluded from its applicability.
-Therefore, it is important to analyse the taxation of common services supplied to society members to calculate the GST on apartments.
+Therefore, it is important to analyse the taxation of common services supplied to society members and perform an accurate GST calculation for apartments.

 Here are the inclusions and exclusions of expenses for co-operative housing societies under the GST Act: